A-Najjar/FastAPI-BMI-App/README.md

 [youtube video](https://youtu.be/A-1wXYqKbcM)

 ## Description

-This project is a **BMI (Body Mass Index) Calculator** web application built using **FastAPI** for the backend and a simple HTML frontend.
-The app allows users to input their weight and height, calculate their BMI, and view their BMI category.
-It also includes a history feature to track previous BMI calculations along with their percentage changes.
+A full-stack web application designed to track Body Mass Index (BMI) over time.
+Unlike simple static calculators, this project leverages **FastAPI** for a high-performance backend and **SQLite** for data persistence, allowing users to store and analyze their history log.

+**Key Technologies:** Python, FastAPI, SQLite, HTML/Bootstrap.

+- **Persistent History Tracking**:
+   - Utilizes a **SQLite database** to store user records permanently.
+   - Performs backend calculations to analyze weight trends and percentage changes compared to previous entries.

 The application features:

 - **BMI Calculation**: Users input their weight and height, and the app calculates their BMI and categorizes it.
 - **History**: Users can view their BMI calculation history, including the percentage change in BMI from previous records.
 - **CORS-enabled**: The app allows communication between the frontend and backend even when hosted on different origins, thanks to FastAPI’s CORS middleware.